Close the Loop: Adjust Pedagogical Practice

 Why "Close the Loop"?

-Closing the loop is the part of assessment where you get to take action, where you get to be creative and innovate.
+Closing the loop is the part of assessment where you get to take action, where you get to be creative and innovate, and where you get to "manage student learning."
 Based on your findings of where students are struggling or succeeding, you can decide how to adjust your pedagogy.
 For example:

 - Maybe you find that students are having trouble applying a major theoretical concept, as evidenced in a rubric analysis of the final paper.
 Perhaps they need more practice with this type of thinking earlier on in the course, so you decide to assign small projects that ask them to tackle the concept bit by bit and apply it in multiple circumstances.